chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 combination of the ``in`` and ``out`` intents.

-``inout`` intent formals behave the same as ``in`` formals for the purposes of determining candidate function and choosing the best candidate (see :ref:`Function_Resolution`).
+``inout`` intent formals behave the same as ``in`` formals for the purposes of determining candidate functions and choosing the best candidate (see :ref:`Function_Resolution`).

 The actual argument must be a valid lvalue.
 The formal argument can be